rvpanoz/graphql-microservices/README.md

 Pros

+- Ideal for data exchange
 - Lightweight messages.
-Depending on the type of call, gRPC-specific messages can be up to 30 percent smaller in size than JSON messages.
+Depending on the type of call, gRPC-specific messages are smaller in size than JSON messages.
+(30%)
 - High performance.
 By different evaluations, gRPC is faster than REST+JSON communication.
-This is because its binary transport protocol.
+This is because its binary transport protocol compared with REST+JSON which is text based.
 - More connection options. gRPC provides support for server-side streaming, client-side streaming, and bidirectional streaming.
-- Real-time communication services

 Cons